We earn commissions from brands listed on this site, which influences how listings are presented.

 Women-owned businesses are the fastest-growing segment of the small-business world, but they face some barriers in obtaining business funding.
 This can impact every area of a small business, from inventory to staffing, and can explain some of the major gaps we see in revenues and profits of women-owned businesses compared to businesses owned by men.
 Because of this hurdle, there are some specific business-lending resources designed to meet the funding needs of women-owned companies.

-There are many types of loans available for any business owner, without regard to gender.
+There are many types of best business loans available for any business owner, without regard to gender.
 Of course, the best kind of money is the kind you don't have to pay back: grants.

 Or, take a look at the top 10 business loan lenders.